Nandini-Mudarakola/Fake-News-Detection/README.md

 # Usage

-Clone this repository to your local machine:
+1. Clone this repository to your local machine:

 git clone https://github.com/Nandini-Mudarakola/Fake-News-Detection.git

-Navigate to the project directory:
+2. Navigate to the project directory:

-   cd fake-news-detection
+   bash''' cd fake-news-detection

-Execute the Jupyter Notebook or Python scripts associated with each classifier to train and test the models.
+3. Execute the Jupyter Notebook or Python scripts associated with each classifier to train and test the models.
 For example:

-   python random_forest_classifier.py
+  bash''' python random_forest_classifier.py

-The code will produce evaluation metrics and provide a prediction for whether the given news is true or false based on the trained model.
+4. The code will produce evaluation metrics and provide a prediction for whether the given news is true or false based on the trained model.

 # Results
 We evaluated each classifier's performance using metrics such as accuracy, precision, recall, and F1 score.
 The results are documented in the project files.